-The purpose of this study was to provide a better understanding of loneliness among adults age 45 and older.
+This study provided a better understanding of loneliness among adults aged 45 and older.
 In addition to examining prevalence rates across and within groups of older Americans, the study provided a descriptive profile of lonely older adults and examined the relationships between loneliness and health, health behaviors, involvement in a social network, and use of technology for social communications and networking.

-The objectives of the study included addressing the following 5 research questions:
+The study addressed the following five research questions:

 - How many adults 45+ suffer from loneliness?
 How long have they been lonely?
 How aware are they of it?
 Where and when are they most lonely?

 - What are correlates of loneliness?
 Which groups are more likely than others to suffer from loneliness?
-Were there environmental factors that correlate with loneliness?
+Are there environmental factors that correlate with loneliness?

 - How does health—both physical and mental—affect loneliness, and how is it affected by loneliness?
 What kinds of physical or mental health problems do lonely individuals suffer from?